Hubs Programme

 Who are our priority groups?

-As well providing excellent training and match play facilities for clubs and leagues, we want Hubs to provide a balanced programme of use that supports the Foundation’s objective of tackling inequalities through our investment.
+As well providing excellent training and match play facilities for clubs and leagues, we want Hubs to provide a balanced programme of use that supports our objective of using our investments to tackle inequality.

 There are four main groups facing the greatest inequalities.
-We want you to prioritise engaging with these groups as you develop your project to provide opportunity and access to safe, inclusive and welcoming facilities.
+We will support projects which prioritise engaging with these groups to provide opportunity and access to safe, inclusive and welcoming facilities.

 Impact